Location

 The upstairs

-The staircase against the south wall of the kitchen/dining room leads to the sleeping areas and several shower rooms.
-A landing leads to two bedrooms to the east and north-east, the second of which has a cupboard hidden in its west wall.
-To the north, there is a bathroom with a washbasin, bath, toilet and ventilation system.
-To the south, a door opens onto a third bedroom with high ceilings, recalling the original construction, with glimpses of the beams lined with insulation.
-The bedroom has a cupboard and a shower room, a double washbasin and toilet.
+A landing leads to three bedrooms and a bathroom and a separate toilet.
+To the south, a door opens onto the master bedroom with high ceilings, recalling the original construction, with glimpses of the beams lined with insulation.
+It has a wardrobe and a shower room, a double washbasin and toilet.
 To the west, a large four-panel window opens onto a private terrace of almost 22 m² with stone paving.
+The floors are wide solid wood planks, and the walls are painted white, green, or light blue.

 The attic